About Santosh Abraham

 About Francesco Crocco, PhD.

-Dr. Crocco currently serves as the associate director of the Online Writing Lab (OWL) for Excelsior College.
+Dr. Crocco currently serves as the director of the Online Writing Lab (OWL) for Excelsior College.
 He is developing a new online reading lab as well as collaborating with the Grants Office to pursue funding for research and expansion.
 Dr. Crocco also conducts evaluations of the online reading and writing labs and provides leadership on college committees (Writing Across the Curriculum, Open Education Resources, and so forth).
 He develops instructional games and gamification techniques to improve engagement with the site.